-The Absolutely True Diary of a Part-time Indian by Sherman Alexie The Absolutely True Diary of a Part-Time Indian, which is based on the author's own experiences, coupled with poignant drawings by Ellen Forney that reflect the character's art, chronicles the contemporary adolescence of one Native American boy as he attempts to break away from the life he was destined to live.
-(600L) may contain sensitive content L = Lexile measure Cluster 2 Theme: Effects of Inequality and Prejudice This cluster includes more challenging reads.
+The Absolutely True Diary of a Part-time Indian by Sherman Alexie The Absolutely True Diary of a Part-Time Indian chronicles the adolescent experiences of the author as a Native American boy, including his attempts to break away from the life he was destined to live.
+(600L)

-Night by Elie Wiesel (nonfiction)

-Elie Wiesel's masterpiece is a candid, horrific, and deeply poignant autobiographical account of his survival as a teenager in the Nazi death camps, Auschwitz and Buchenwald in 1944-1945, at the height of the Holocaust and toward the end of the Second World War.
-(570L) CHOOSE ONE (all fiction):
+Night by Elie Wiesel Elie Wiesel's masterpiece is a candid, horrific, and deeply poignant autobiographical account of his survival as a teenager in the Nazi death camps, Auschwitz and Buchenwald in 1944-1945, at the height of the Holocaust and toward the end of the Second World War.
+(570L)